Veteran Benefits You May Not Know About

 The Department of Veteran Affairs provides mortgage repayment services to those veterans who have problems making their mortgage payments on time.
 Available options include helping those who have secured VA loans and are facing problems in repaying them loan.
 Additionally, Department of Veteran Affairs offers special repayment plans at subsidized or special rates.
 For more information please visit here.

 Healthcare could be very expensive in our day and age especially with Obamacare, but often the necessity of having medical care is a must to any individual, especially to veterans who have service connected injuries.
-The basic eligibility is that if you served in the active military service and were separated under any condition other than dishonorable, you may qualify for VA health care benefits.
-Current and former members of the Reserves or National Guard who were called to active duty by a federal order and completed the full period for which they were called or ordered to active duty may be eligible for VA health benefits as well.
+The basic eligibility is that if you served in the active military and were separated under any condition other than dishonorable, you may qualify for VA healthcare benefits.
+Current and former members of the Reserves or National Guard who were called to active duty by a federal order and completed the full period for which they were called on or ordered to active duty may be eligible for VA health benefits as well.
 For more information please visit here.

 Free Tax Preparation

 Veterans and their families also qualify for free tax preparation services.
 These military priority services are usually provided by many different companies including Volunteer Income Tax Assistance officers, who are available in majority of military bases nationwide.
-Individuals working in these offices have experience and vast expertise when it comes to dealing with the nature of military-related tax issues.
+Individuals working in these offices have experience and vast expertise when it comes to dealing with the nature of military related tax issues.
 For more information please visit here.

-Apart from receiving college credits, veterans may also receive certification and employment support services to keep you accountable and help you find meaningful post service employment.
+Apart from receiving college credits, veterans may also receive certification and employment support services to keep you accountable and help you find meaningful post military service employment.
 Services offered include employment accommodations, job training, skills coaching, resume development, and related services.
 Additionally, provided to veterans include helping them start their own businesses, as well as independent living services, especially for the severely disabled ones who cannot handle a conventional employment opportunities.
 For more information please visit here.

 Access to Federal Jobs

 Through the Veterans Preference Program, veterans are given special consideration to all eligible veterans searching for federal employment.
-Disabled veterans, or those who were in active service in the military at a certain period, or those who participated in certain military campaigns, are given special point system preference over equally qualified non-veterans.
+Disabled Veterans, or those who were in active service military at a certain period, or those who participated in certain military campaigns, are given special point system preference over equally qualified non-veterans.
 This applies to both hiring and workforce reductions in the federal service.
 For more information please visit here.

 American Corporate Partners Mentoring

-Find your closes VA here.
+Find your closest VA here.